-Here are some of their rules on debt collectors;
+Here are some of the rules passed;

-They should not threaten to arrest you if the debt remains unpaid.
+- They should not threaten to arrest you.

 It must be terrible to default on a medical bill as everyone is entitled to affordable medical care, and this was not a misuse of money, but an actual need.
 This is one of the reasons why the FDCPA act was invented.
 To help and protect legitimate and real cases against exploitation and violation.